aborowska/aborowska.github.io/_pages/about.md

 Welcome to my website!

-I am a postdoctoral researcher in Statistics at the [School of Mathematics and Statistics][MathsStats] at the [University of Glasgow][UoG], which I joined in May 2018 to I work with [Dirk Husmeier][DirkHusmeier].
+I am a research associate in Statistics at the [School of Mathematics and Statistics][MathsStats] at the [University of Glasgow][UoG], working with [Dirk Husmeier][DirkHusmeier] within the [Closed-Loop Data Science][CLDS] project.
+My project is concerned with incorporating feedback effects into healthcare prognostication systems based on emulators.
+The feedback  loop results from having a medical expert administering treatments based on the model prediction and hence leading to a systematic bias in the model predictions.

-My position is within the [SofTMech][SofTMech], an EPSRC centre for Multiscale Soft Tissue Mechanics with applications to heart and cancer.
-I work on computer-intensive statistical inference in soft-tissue mechanical models based on partial differential equations.
-My current project is concerned with Bayesian optimisation and non-parametric Bayesian statistics using Gaussian processes applied to left ventricle modelling.
+My previous position at Glasgow was within [SofTMech][SofTMech], an EPSRC centre for Multiscale Soft Tissue Mechanics with applications to heart and cancer.
+I worked on computer-intensive statistical inference in soft-tissue mechanical models based on partial differential equations.

 I did my PhD at the [Department of Econometrics and OR][EOR], [Vrije Universiteit Amsterdam][VU], and [Tinbergen Institute][TI].
 I was working [Siem Jan Koopman][SiemJanKoopman] and [Lennart Hoogerheide][LennartHoogerheide] on developing methods for accurate and efficient Bayesian inference for time series analysis, with a particular focus on applications in econometrics and finance.
-In Spring 2017 I visited [Ruth King][RuthKing] at the [School of Mathematics][SchoolMath], [School of Mathematics][SchoolMath].
+In Spring 2017 I visited [Ruth King][RuthKing] at the [School of Mathematics][SchoolMath], the [University of Edinburgh][UoE], to work on efficient algorithms for Bayesian inference in state space models.

 #### My main research interests: